 But if added in careful layers, the differing density of the liquids will keep the colors separated and unicorn-friendly.

-The kids were delighted to see the layers remain separate during this experiment, and they both thought that any unicorn would be happy to drink the liquid.
+The kids were delighted to see the layers remain separate during this experiment.